-- Collect your new ID card
+Collect your new ID card

-You will receive a text message from ICA about the status of the submitted application and the expected delivery date.
+You will receive a text message from ICP about the status of the submitted application and the expected delivery date.
 ID card will be issued within 48 hours from the time of submitting the replacement application.
 Those who applied for the express service will receive the ID card within 24 hours from the time they submit the replacement application.
-Contact Emirates Post to receive the card after receiving a message from ICA on the availability of the card.
+Contact Emirates Post to receive the card after receiving a message from ICP on the availability of the card.

 Updating details on Emirates ID

-Note that the details related to an existing ID card cannot be updated online.
 This applies to Emirates ID cards issued to nationals and expatriate residents.